Thaba 'Nchu: Geography

 Geographical features include the promontories of the Lesotho mountains, suitable for large lands with ample game, wherein a game reserve, the Maria Moroka Nature Reserve, has been maintained.
 A variety of wildlife and bird species are found here, besides a hiking trail, a traditional Tswana site, and amenities for various activities and adventures in the reserve.
 The reserve has been named after the political town hero Dr. Maria Moroka.
 Much of the surrounding land is arable, which has been employed for large scale farming of both commercial and domestic nature.
 The town is also known for the Aran hand-knitted woolen garments made by local craftspeople.

+Culture

+Sport

+The Mmabana Stadium is located in the town.